spazevic/mockup-html-css/README.md

 - You will not need to make any edits to the HTML.
 - Don't leave anything on the page unstyled — even if your CSS isn't perfect.
 - Also, in case you missed it above... **TURN IN THIS ASSIGNMENT EVEN IF YOU DO NOT FINISH IT**
+  - Your first commit and pull request is due prior to 9am on the day it is due!
-  - You can always make subsequent changes later after we review the assignment!
+  - You can always make subsequent changes/commits later after we review the assignment!
+But the first commit needs to have a timestamp before 9am!

 **BONUS**